kevint1221/CS135/Final_project/README.md

   - add explosion when enemy destroyed
   - enemy attack player when near by
   - adjust Z-axis after rotating
+  - add pointer for shooting
+    - player now use right controller point to enemy to shoot

 ### patch 3 (2/24/2020)